-Used Pontiac Aztek
+Pontiac Aztek Cars

-Pontiac Aztek Questions
+Pontiac Aztek Overview

-The Aztek was the first U.S-produced crossover vehicle, a happy medium between station wagon and SUV for those wanting the versatility and solidity of an SUV with more car-like handling and better safety ratings.
+The Aztek was the first U.S.-produced crossover vehicle, a happy medium between station wagon and SUV for those wanting the versatility and solidity of an SUV with more car-like handling and better safety ratings.
 But the Aztek's Achilles' heel was its strange looks.
-Based on the Montana minivan platform, it looked like it had grafted the front end of a minivan to the bulk of an SUV, and the rear body of a souped-up hatchback.
-It's too bad that we focus so much on appearance in this country, because, according to owners, the Aztec handled smoothly, was incredibly comfortable, and had more storage configurations and capacity than any SUV.
+Based on the Montana minivan platform, it looked like it had grafted the front end of a minivan to the bulk of an SUV and the rear body of a souped-up hatchback.
+It's too bad that we focus so much on appearance in this country, because according to owners, the Aztec handled smoothly, was incredibly comfortable and had more storage configurations and capacity than any SUV.

 Sales were disappointing for the Aztek, and some feel that Pontiac never spent enough time marketing what made the crossover so cool and fun to drive.
-Owners say it was responsive, handled easy, got great gas mileage, and was fairly speedy.
+Owners say it was responsive, handled easy, got great gas mileage and was fairly speedy.
 The cargo capabilities were its biggest draw.
 Beyond the funky looks, other complaints centered on poor rear visibility due to the spoiler placement, and a heavy hatch that never closed properly.
 An underpowered engine and poor depreciation also did not sit well with owners.
-We wonder if Survivor winner, Richard Hatch, still owns his.
+We wonder if "Survivor" winner Richard Hatch still owns his.